mmastrac/clitest/doc/src/control-structures.md

 }
 ```

-Note that pattern `if` blocks and control `if` blocks have identical syntax, but one contains patterns and the other contains commands.
+Note that pattern `if` blocks and control `if` blocks have identical syntax, but
+one contains patterns and the other contains commands.

 ## Background processes

 Run commands in the background using `background { }`.
-When the block ends, the background process is automatically killed.
-If the test exits early (e.g., due to a failure), background processes are also killed.
+When the block ends, the
+background process is automatically killed.
+If the test exits early (e.g., due
+to a failure), background processes are also killed.

+Commands running in a `background` block have no explicit timeout, but you can
+set an explicit timeout for each command with `%TIMEOUT` if needed.

 ```bash session
 using tempdir;